thestorefront/FastAPI/README.md

 end
 ```

 Boom!
-Run your server with `rails s` and hop your way over to
+Run your server with `rails server` and hop your way over to
 `http://yourserver[:port]/api/v1/buckets` to see your beautiful list of
 `Buckets` in the FastAPI standard JSON format. :)